oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ### Shutdown options

-The domain resource includes the element `serverPod` that is available under `spec`, `adminServer` and each entry of `clusters` and `managedServers`.
-The `serverPod` element controls many details of how pods are created for server instances.
+The Domain YAML file includes the field `serverPod` that is available under `spec`, `adminServer`, and each entry of `clusters` and `managedServers`.
+The `serverPod` field controls many details of how Pods are generated for WebLogic Server instances.

-The `shutdown` element of `serverPod` controls how servers will be shutdown.
-This element has three properties:
+The `shutdown` field of `serverPod` controls how servers will be shut down and has three fields:
 `shutdownType`, `timeoutSeconds`, and `ignoreSessions`.
-The `shutdownType` property can be set to either `Graceful`, the default, or `Forced` specifying the type of shutdown.
+The `shutdownType` field can be set to either `Graceful`, the default, or `Forced` specifying the type of shutdown.
 The `timeoutSeconds` property configures how long the server is given to complete shutdown before the server is killed.
 The `ignoreSessions` property, which is only applicable for graceful shutdown, when `false`, the default, allows the shutdown process to take longer to give time for any active sessions to complete up to the configured timeout.
 The operator runtime monitors this property but will not restart any server pods solely to adjust the shutdown options.
-Instead, server pods created or restarted because of another property change will be configured to shutdown, at the appropriate time, using the shutdown options set when the server pod is created.
+Instead, server pods created or restarted because of another property change will be configured to shutdown, at the appropriate time, using the shutdown options set when the WebLogic Server instance Pod is created.

 #### Shutdown environment variables

-The operator runtime configures shutdown behavior with the use of the following environment variables.
+The operator configures shutdown behavior with the use of the following environment variables.
 Users may instead simply configure these environment variables directly.
 When a user-configured environment variable is present, the operator will not override the environment variable based on the shutdown configuration.